Breezy1214/EZ-Hitbox/README.md

 - ✅ Check that `SpatialOption` matches your `SizeOrPart` type
 - ✅ Confirm targets aren't in the `Blacklist`
 - ✅ Enable `Debug = true` to visualize the hitbox

-#### ❌ Client-Side Hitboxes Not Working

-**Problem**: Client hitboxes aren't functioning

-**Solutions**:
-- ✅ Ensure `UseClient` parameter is set to the correct player
-- ✅ Check that the client has access to the hitbox module
-- ✅ Confirm HitboxSettings folder exists in ReplicatedStorage

 #### ❌ Performance Issues